Watcher Alerts

 Note: Recommended Best Practices

 • While creating saved objects, Arista Networks recommends naming conventions that suit your environment.
-For instance, in the example above, a naming pattern has been used, prefixed with “ARISTA” and specifying Type: dashboard, which allows a manageable set of items to click individually or to select all.
+For instance, in the example earlier, a naming pattern has been used, prefixed with “ARISTA” and specifying Type: dashboard, which allows a manageable set of items to click individually or to select all.
 Furthermore, exporting individual dashboards based on their Type is a more appropriate option, as tracking modifications to a dashboard improves using this method.
-Dashboards should use only custom visualizations and searches (i.e., do not depend on default objects that might change during a software upgrade).
+Dashboards should select only custom visualizations and searches (i.e., do not depend on default objects that might change during a software upgrade).

 • Do not edit any default objects.
 Arista Networks suggests saving the new version with a different (custom) name if default objects require editing.